carls31/software-engineering-for-geoinformatics-assignment/README.md

 # SE4GEO Project
 **Project Assignment of the course "Software Engineering for Geoinformatics" at Politecnico di Milano.**

-This is an Open-Source Web Application designed to provide users with valuable information on air pollution and pollutants of the cities in Europe.
+This is an Open-Source Application designed to provide users with valuable information on air pollution and pollutants of the cities in Europe.
 Our main goal is to create an open and collaborative platform where users can actively contribute to data enrichment, the implementation of new functionalities, and the development of custom models.

 ### Installation
-This tutorial required Anaconda or mamba being installed.
+The application required Anaconda or mamba being installed.
 After cloning the repository, set up the python environment using the command:
 ```sh
 conda env create -f se4g.yml
 ```